Showing posts sorted by relevance for query Megaphone. Sort by date Show all posts

 Not content with applying the science of fluid dynamics only to the induction system, the Ramchargers used it also for the exhaust headers.
 Rather than additional power, the commendably juvenile quest was for noise, the exaggerated, trumpet-like tubes using the megaphone principle which increases volume by raising acoustic impedance.
 The desired result was achieved and although there's no record of anyone with a decibel-meter taking a reading, the old Plymouth was said to be spectacularly loud.
 Megaphone exhausts were subsequently banned.

-Chrysler Slant Six with Hyper-Pak.
+Chrysler Slant Six with Hyper Pak.

-Chrysler didn’t restrict the ram induction idea to the big-block V8s, using it also on the short-lived Hyper-Pak performance option for the 170 cubic inch (2.8 litre, 1959-1969) version of their Slant Six, the engineers taking advantage of the space afforded by the angled block to permit the curvaceous intake runners nearly to fill the engine bay.
-The Hyper-Pak’s life was limited because it was a victim of its own success.
-Although less suitable for street use because it turned the mild-mannered straight-six into something happiest at close to full throttle, in the race events for which it was eligible it proved unbeatable, dominating the competition for two years, compelling the sanctioning body cancel the series.
-Although it was the longer lived 225 cubic inch (3.7 litre, 1960-2000) version which gained the Slant Six its stellar reputation for durability and the ease with with additional power could be extracted, there's always been a following for the short-stroke 170 because of its European-like willingness to rev, the characteristics of the over-square engine (unique among the slant-six's three displacements (170-198-225)) unusually lively for a US straight-six.
-Despite some aspects of the specification being modest (there were only four main bearings although they were the beefy units used in the 426 cubic inch Street Hemi V8), for much of its life it used a tough forged steel crankshaft and high-speed tolerant solid valve lifters, it was a famously robust engine.
-Despite that, after the Hyper-Pak affair, Chrysler showed little interest in any performance potential, knowing the US preference for V8s, something which doomed also Pontiac's short-lived single overhead camshaft (SOHC) straight-six (1966-1969).
-A version of the 225 with a two-barrel carburettor (rated at 160 horsepower, an increase of 15 over the standard unit) was offered in some non-North American markets where V8 sales were not dominant and it proved very popular in South Africa, Australia, New Zealand and Central & South America.
-Only when tighter US emission regulations forced its adoption did a two-barrel 225 appear in the home market but it was installed to minimize power losses rather than seek gains.
+Although it was the longer lived 225 version which gained the Slant Six its stellar reputation for durability and the ease with which additional power could be extracted, there's always been a following for the short-stroke 170 because of its European-like willingness to rev, the characteristics of the over-square engine (unique among the slant-six's three displacements (170-198-225)) unusually lively for a US straight-six.
+Despite some aspects of the specification being modest (there were only four main bearings although they were the beefy units used in the 426 cubic inch Street Hemi V8), for much of its life it used a tough forged steel crankshaft and high-speed tolerant solid valve lifters and was a famously robust engine.
+Despite that, after the Hyper Pak affair, Chrysler showed little interest in any performance potential, knowing the US preference for V8s, something which doomed also Pontiac's short-lived single overhead camshaft (SOHC) straight-six (1966-1969).
+A version of the 225 with a two-barrel carburetor (rated at 160 horsepower, an increase of 15 over the standard unit) was offered in some non-North American markets where V8 sales were not dominant and it proved very popular in South Africa, Australia, New Zealand and Central & South America but only when tighter US emission regulations forced its adoption did a 225 with a two barrel carburetor appear in the home market, installed to restore power losses rather than seek gains.